 Is AIDS a curable disease?

-About National Institute of Allergy and Infectious Disease (NIAID)
+About the National Institute of Allergy and Infectious Disease (NIAID)

-Therefore, HIV/AIDS Awareness Vaccine Day is observed on 18 May to spread awareness about the infection caused due to the HIV virus and may lead to AIDS.
-It is necessary to educate people so that they can take proper treatment, precautions when needed.
+Therefore, HIV/AIDS Awareness Vaccine Day is observed on 18 May to spread awareness about the infection caused due to the HIV virus which may lead to AIDS.
+It is necessary to educate people so that they can take proper treatment, and precautions when needed.